-WHAT DO THESE CHANGES MEAN?
-In real terms, the proposed cut would result in a loss of $129,135 to the agency.
-In addition, the proposed FY16 budget does not include funding for Respite services.
+The proposed FY16 state budget does not include funding for Respite services.
 This would impact 25 agency families and would result in the loss of $66,612.
-More stringent eligibility standards for Early Intervention services are proposed for FY16.
-Currently, children need to demonstrate a 30% (or more) delay in developmental areas.
+In addition, more stringent eligibility standards for Early Intervention (Birth Through Two) services are proposed for FY16.
+Currently, children need to demonstrate a 30% (or more) delay in developmental areas to qualify for services.
 Proposed for FY16, children would need to demonstrate a 50% (or more) delay in developmental areas.
-It is predicted that 50% of the families served by CCAR Industries may not meet eligibility standards.
+In real terms, we predict that 50% of the families served by CCAR Industries may not meet eligibility standards.
 That would result in 50 children potentially being denied services and would be a $90,000 loss for the agency.

 PLEASE CONTACT YOUR LEGISLATORS TO STOP THESE CUTS!
-In order to stop these cuts, we ask that you contact your legislators to convey that a Medicaid rate cut of any type is unacceptable.
-Ask your legislators is to fully fund FY15 liabilities as previously outlined by the Governor.
+In order to stop these cuts, we ask that you contact your legislators to convey that cuts to Early Intervention and Respite Services are unacceptable.
 Click HERE to access the list of local legislators.
 You can see the full list by clicking HERE for Senators and HERE for Representatives.